High jump: Tie breaking

-In the example jump-off above, the final cleared height is 1.88m, at which A B C and D each have one failure.
+In the example jump-off, the final cleared height is 1.88m, at which A B C and D each have one failure.
 D has two failures at lower heights compared to one each for the other three, who proceed to a jump-off at the next height above the final cleared height.
 C is eliminated in the second round of the jump-off 1.89m, then B wins in the third round.

 A 2009 rule-change makes the jump-off optional, so that first place can be shared by agreement among tied athletes.
 This rule led to shared gold in the 2020 Olympic men's event held in 2021.

 History

 The first recorded high jump event took place in Scotland in the 19th century.
 Early jumpers used either an elaborate straight-on approach or a scissors technique.
 In later years, the bar was approached diagonally, and the jumper threw first the inside leg and then the other over the bar in a scissoring motion.